Same

 So we head inside and pour some wine

-And watch the sun set fire to the tips of the western pines Then you
+And watch the sun set fire to the tips of the western pines Then you say, “Ten whole years.
+Can it be that long?

 Back then I had such big plans.